>Racing>Sub 1:30 Half Marathon in 2020

 PB: Christchurch 2016 1:29.25

-Plan for 2021: Christchurch Motorway Half-Marathon February 28 (tempo/training run), Christchurch Marathon April 11, South Island Half-Marathon August 1, Queenstown Half-Marathon November 20
+Plan for 2021: Christchurch Half-Marathon April 11 (tempo/training run), Wellington Marathon June 27, Queenstown Half-Marathon November 20

 I'm Steve, 43 years old.
 I was born in Auckland, New Zealand and moved to Christchurch as a kid.
 Post-university I lived in quite a few places around the world, before landing in Christchurch again 4 years ago.
 It's a great place to live (still slowly recovering after the devastating 2011 earthquake) and very good for running with parks, bike paths, trails in the surrounding hills and a good climate albeit a bit hot in summer (if I'm going to mention weather, it is compulsory that I complain about heat - I don't make the rules, I just follow them.
 EDIT: this was copied from the 2019 thread.
 In 2020 I DO make the rules).